Credit units: 3

 College: Arts and Science

-The study of normal psychological development through maturity to old age.
-Topics include: consideration of critical issues of research methods; problems of adjustment of the aged such as physical decline, retirement, aloneness, disengagement; the needs and care of the aged, antecedents of successful aging; the psychology of dying and death; theories of aging.
+This course focuses on normal psychological development from maturity to old age.
+Topics to be examined include consideration of critical issues of research methods; problems of adjustment of the aged such as physical decline, retirement, aloneness, and disengagement; the needs and care of the aged; antecedents of successful aging; the psychology of dying and death; and theories of aging.

 Prerequisite(s): PSY 121.